Development

 Reading Time

-Here are five of those “wait, that’s actually really useful” features you might have missed.
+Here are five of those “wait, this is actually really good” features you probably overlooked.

 1. Cleaner, More Predictable Content Delivery API Responses

-The Content Delivery API responses in Umbraco 17 feel more consistent.
-Property structures are easier to reason about, and you spend less time writing defensive mapping code just to handle edge cases.
+Content Delivery API responses in Umbraco 17 are just… more predictable.
+The property structures make more sense, and you don’t waste as much time tossing in defensive mapping code to handle odd cases.

 Why it’s a gem:

-Less time debugging response shapes = more time building actual features.
+Less time debugging weird response shapes, more time building things that matter.

 2. Backoffice Extensions That Don’t Feel Like Hacks